-Following are narrative examples of several recent SPS problems U.S. exporters have encountered in overseas markets.
-For a more extensive listing of SPS barriers and food-related TBTs between the United States and its top 25 agricultural trading partners, see Appendix A.
+Following are narrative examples of several SPS problems U.S. exporters have encountered in overseas markets.
+For a more extensive listing of SPS barriers and food-related TBTs between the United States and its top 10 agricultural trading partners, see Appendix A.

 BSE-Related Beef Bans.
 After USDA reported, in December 2003, bovine spongiform encephalopathy (BSE, or mad cow disease) in a Washington dairy cow imported from Canada, most countries banned U.S. beef and cattle products.
 These included Japan, South Korea, Mexico, and Canada, which together had purchased approximately 90% of U.S. beef exports.
-Only two additional BSE cases have been found among more than 700,000 U.S. cattle tested over two years.
-While a growing number of countries, including Mexico and Canada, are again accepting some types of U.S. beef and/or live cattle, others were not as of spring 2006.
+Only two additional BSE cases were found among nearly 788,000 U.S. cattle tested during a 27-month special surveillance program.
+While a growing number of countries are again accepting some types of U.S. beef and/or live cattle, the \$1.4 billion in U.S. beef and veal exports in CY2006 were less than half the CY2003 value of \$3 billion.
 This is despite extensive U.S. evidence that the products are safe and that U.S. human and animal health safeguards are effective.
-The BSE-related bans caused losses to the U.S. beef industry in 2004 estimated at between \$3.2 billion to \$4.7 billion.
+The BSE-related bans caused losses to the U.S. beef industry in 2004 estimated at between \$3.2 billion to \$4.7 billion.5 related to food.
+This CRS report focuses primarily but not exclusively on SPS measures.